 While computing the Lyapunov exponents for periodic trajectories, we discovered that, as the Lyapunov instability develops and the deviations from the reference periodic trajectory become large and no longer describable by Lyapunov exponents, the dynamics do not immediately become chaotic -rather, it enters a quasiperiodic regime, which often has a rather long lifetime, especially when it is entered from a rotation-type periodic trajectory.
-In a few computed cases indicated in Fig.2-4(b,c), (J=1.76 with L=6,7, and J=2.23 with L=6,12,13), the quasiperiodic regime is numerically stable, which means that on rather long timescale $t\simeq 10^5$ covered by the simulations, the systems never enter the chaotic regime.
+One example of the transition to a stable quasiperiodic motion and one example of the transition to the chaotic regime through a long-living quasiperiodic regime are shown in Figs.2-7 (a) and (b), respectively.
+In a few computed cases indicated in Fig.2-5(b,c), (J = 1.76 with L = 6, 7, and J = 2.23 with L = 6, 12, 13), the quasiperiodic regime is numerically stable, which means that on rather long timescale $t \simeq 10^5$ covered by the simulations, the system does not enter the chaotic regime see Fig. 2-8.
 We have also computed the Lyapunov exponents of these stable quasiperiodic trajectories and found them equal to zero.
-One example of the transition to a stable quasiperiodic motion and one example of the transition to the chaotic regime through a long-living quasiperiodic regime are shown in Figs.2-6 (a) and (b), respectively.

 The frequency spectrum of a periodic motion consists of discrete peaks at frequencies, all of which are the multiples of a fundamental frequency.
 For a chaotic motion, the spectrum is supposed to be continuous.
-The spectrum of a quasiperiodic motion inherits a discrete peak structure from the periodic motion, but the peaks are determined by the combinations of two or more frequencies, whose ratio is an irrational number.
-In Fig.2-7, we show the numerically computed frequency spectra for one variable within a system exhibiting periodic, quasiperiodic, and ergodic motion.
+The spectrum of a quasiperiodic motion inherits a discrete peak structure from the periodic motion, but the peaks are determined by the combinations of two or more frequencies, whose ratio is an